nc-katherine-hurst/be1-katas/02_stackPhotocopier.md

 # stackPhotocopier

-Time to upgrade our photocopier, it now takes in a pile of blueprints and must make copies of them (with the `isCopy` property set to `true`).
+Time to upgrade our photocopier, it now takes in a pile (an array) of blueprints and must make copies of them (with the `isCopy` property set to `true`).

-As before though, this is a pure function so we must make sure
+As before though, this is a pure function so we must make sure:

-- the original blueprints are not altered/mutated
+- that none of the returned objects are the same as the ones passed in.
-- that none of the returned objects are the same as the ones passed in
+- the original blueprints are not altered/mutated.

 ```js
 const blueprints = [